Chapter 1 - General physical examination

 In young children, before the age of closure of skull sutures, increased intracranial pressure is reflected in widened suture lines that may be palpable and quite visible in radiographs.
 If the pressure is prolonged, a mottled decalcification or beaten silver appearance of the skull, along with demineralization of the dorsum sellae may be seen on x-rays.
 Bulging of the anterior fontanelle in the seated or upright infant is a reliable sign of increased intracranial pressure.
 Progressively enlarging ventricles (hydrocephalus), causes enlargement of the skull.
 Early diagnosis of hydrocephalus is possible by measuring the cranial circumference during well-baby check-ups (comparing it with standard charts).
 Subdural fluid effusions, usually associated with meningitis and subdural or epidural hematomas, also cause excessive skull enlargement in infants and toddlers who have nonfused suture lines.
 A small head circumference may be a sign of failure of normal brain development and is an important sign requiring evaluation of neurologic development.

 In addition to recognizing overall abnormalities in head circumference, it is also necessary to recognize premature closure of sutures.
 This causes characteristic distortions of the head that may restrict brain expansion.
-This can result in neuronal damage and mental retardation if untreated (Fig. 1-2).
+This can result in neuronal damage and mental retardation if untreated (Figure 1-2).

 In adults, the shape and size of the cranium are less revealing.
 Meningioma may result in bone proliferation that can produce an asymmetric bony prominence of the skull.
 This should be suspected if it appears contralateral to sensory motor deficits or in a person with focal seizures suggests.
 Certain metabolic conditions result in characteristic skull abnormalities.
 An example includes the presence of prominent supraorbital ridges and "frontal bossing" in patients with acromegaly.